 In addition to renewing your own licence, if you are a Principal Broker, you are responsible for renewing each of your broker’s or agent’s licences as follows:

-- Verify that each mortgage broker or agent is still suitable for licensing and has completed the required continuing education course.
+- Verify that each mortgage broker or agent is still suitable for licensing

 - Initiate the licence renewal application on behalf of each agent or broker in Licensing Link, and send the application to the agent or broker.